Avi0n/aqua-telegram-bot/README.md

 *  /addme: Adds user's personal chat ID to the database so that Aqua can send them PMs

 ## Getting Started
-You'll need Docker and docker-compose
+You'll need git, Docker, and docker-compose
 1. Install [Docker](https://www.docker.com/get-started)
 2. If you're using Linux, [install Docker Compose](https://docs.docker.com/compose/install/) (macOS and Windows installations of Docker come with Compose)
+3. Clone this repo by running `git clone https://gitlab.com/Avi0n/aqua-telegram-bot.git`
-3. Using the Telegram bot [@BotFather](https://t.me/BotFather), create a new bot and disable Group Privacy.
+4. Using the Telegram bot [@BotFather](https://t.me/BotFather), create a new bot and disable Group Privacy.
 Copy the API Token of your new bot
-4. (Optional) Go to [SauceNao.com](https://saucenao.com/user.php) and create a new user account.
+5. (Optional) Go to [SauceNao.com](https://saucenao.com/user.php) and create a new user account.
 Create a new API key
-5. Copy .env.example and rename it to .env
+6. Copy .env.example and rename it to .env
-6. Edit .env to include your bot API token, Telegram group chat names, and your SauceNao token.
+7. Edit .env to include your bot API token, Telegram group chat names, and your SauceNao token.
 I also suggest changing the mysql root password.
+8. (Optional) Edit docker-compose.yml to your liking
-6. Run `docker-compose up`
+9. Run `docker-compose up`
-7. Add your new bot to the group chat and have fun!
+10. Add your new bot to the group chat and have fun!